grygy/pv217-microservices-materials/07/README.md

 }
 ```

 Additionally, `@Blocking` annotation can be used to process the message in a blocking way due to the nature of Quarkus Reactive Architecture.
 Similarly, `@Transactional` can be used to process the message in a blocking way to perform a transaction in the database.

 ### Consumer and Producer

 We can additionally use the `@Outgoing` along with the `@Incoming` annotations to create a consumer and producer in the same class.
-Thus, accepting the message from one channel, do some work, and sending it to another.
+Thus, accepting the message from one channel, doing some work, and sending it to another.

-Method annotated with `@Outgoing` cannot be called from the code but it needs to be invoked by the framework.
+The method annotated with `@Outgoing` cannot be called from the code, but the framework needs to invoke it.

 ```java
 @ApplicationScoped